ChrisAnd1998/Lightburn-config-for-Wazer-waterjet/README.md

 # Lightburn-config-for-Wazer-waterjet
 This repository contains configuration files for LightBurn to get the WAZER waterjet working on LightBurn.

-So I have been working on getting my Wazer to work with LightBurn.
-Using the custom GCode device and converted the materials library to a LightBurn library.
+So I have been working on getting my Wazer to work with LightBurn using the custom GCode device.
+I have also converted the materials library to a LightBurn library.
 The machine can be imported in the device’s menu and the library in the libraries panel.

 I am still working on finetuning this but so far it’s working great!